 Exchange rates are supposed to be based on the daily market rate.
 So far it seems fair to me, although you can double-check with online currency exchanges.

 Swapsy gives you the option to choose from an existing swap request, which is faster (immediate matching) and cheaper (.6% service fee) or you can start your own swap request (1.5% fee)

 Users have a monthly exchange limit of US$12,000 – which is way more than I would ever personally want transferred.
 But hey, maybe that’s your thing.

-Step 2: Choose Payment Accounts for Currency Exchange
+Step 3: Choose Payment Accounts

-Since I am initiating the exchange, I will pay the US$50 via Paypal (or whichever payment you choose) and then wait for my exchange partner to receive the money, connect with me on WeChat and then transfer the funds in Chinese yuan to my account.
+Since I am initiating the exchange, I will pay the US$100 via Paypal (or whichever payment you choose) and then wait for my exchange partner to receive the money, connect with me on WeChat and then transfer the funds in Chinese yuan to my account.

 This is the part that requires a bit of trust.
 Swapsy provides a full amount guarantee, which means that if your exchange partner defaults, they will cover the exchange amount.
 Thankfully, I’ve never had to make use of that guarantee, but it’s there if you need it.

 Step 4: Confirm Receipt of Payment and Spend Your Money!